Trekking Poles for Backcountry Hunting

-- Foam is another quality grip.
-That does not mean it is an inferior product, and some people prefer the feel of a foam grip.
-It is strictly a preference issue, and foam handles shouldn't necessarily be looked at as inferior.
+- EVA Foam is another quality grip material.
+That does not mean it is an inferior product, and many people prefer the feel of a foam grip over cork.
+A quality foam grip will also form to your hand over time and it provides all day comort for your hands.
+Foam vs. cork is strictly a preference issue and foam handles shouldn't necessarily be looked at as inferior.

 - Rubber handles are found in some trekking poles, particularly on the lower end.
 Rubber works, but it isn't as comfortable as foam or cork on the hand.

 Bottom line: Go with cork or foam for a handle and avoid fake cork and rubber if you can afford it.

 The strap is a simple part of the pole that is often overlooked.
 The strap is designed to allow the user to use less force when gripping the handle.
 To properly use the strap, you should bring your hand up through the bottom of it and grip the handle.
 This creates a cradle for your wrist and allows you to not have to grip the handle.

 Higher end trekking poles are likely to have a more ergonomic strap with a little padding for added comfort.

 Bottom line: A slightly wider adjustable strap with a comfortable, ergonomic shape is a big plus, but not a deal breaker.